Tennessee Eviction Notice

 Step 3: File for Eviction

 If the tenant does not respond satisfactorily, the landlord may file a Detainer Summons with the local General Sessions Court, ensuring the court has jurisdiction over the property.
+Subsequently, this formal legal action begins the court process.

 Step 4: Serve the Summons

 The landlord must hire the local sheriff to serve the tenant with the Detainer Warrant, notifying them of the eviction lawsuit and the court date.
+Therefore, this ensures proper legal notification of the court proceedings.

 Step 5: Attend Court Hearing